 7. Censorship

 If you are in a relationship with a narcissist, you might tiptoe around them to avoid setting them off in a rage outburst.
-This could look like censoring yourself or pushing down your thoughts and feelings to appease the narcissist and steer clear of abusive behaviors that can occur if there is a disagreement.
+This could look like censoring yourself or pushing down your thoughts and feelings to appease the narcissist and steering clear of abusive behaviors that can occur if there is a disagreement.
 This censorship creates a cycle where the victim is powerless, and the narcissist continues to control and manipulate.

 8. Instilling Fear About Their Reactions